 - Independent Compensation Consultant.
-The compensation committee engaged an independent executive compensation consultant, Pearl Meyer & Partners ("PM"), to advise and counsel on key compensation decisions and actions during 2017. - Appropriate Peer Group and Market Referencing.
+The compensation committee engaged an independent executive compensation consultant, Pearl Meyer & Partners ("Pearl Meyer"), to advise and provide counsel on key compensation decisions and actions during 2019. - Appropriate Peer Group and Market Referencing.
 We utilize a group of peer companies that we believe are appropriate from the perspectives of industry, business focus, size, gross margins, research and development expense and international sales.
-We review and adjust our peer group annually. - Annual Advisory Vote to Approve Executive Compensation.
+We review and adjust our peer group annually and adjust the make-up when needed to ensure that the peer group remains appropriate for benchmarking purposes. - Annual Advisory Vote to Approve Executive Compensation.
 We seek advisory approval of our executive compensation at each annual meeting of stockholders. - No Excise Tax Gross-Ups.
-None of our NEOs are entitled to tax gross-ups or gross-ups for golden parachute payments (Internal Revenue Code ("IRC") Section 280G) or for non-qualified deferred compensation (IRC Section 409A).

-- No Guaranteed Bonuses, Limited Perquisites.
+None of our NEOs are entitled to tax gross-ups or gross-ups for golden parachute payments (Internal Revenue Code ("IRC") Section 280G) or for non-qualified deferred compensation (IRC Section 409A). - No Guaranteed Bonuses, Limited Perquisites.
 We do not offer guaranteed performance bonuses and we provide few fringe benefits.
-We do not offer company planes, personal security (other than for travel and lodging, where appropriate), financial planning advice, tax preparation services or club memberships. - Double-Trigger Change-in-Control Provisions.
+We do not offer company planes, personal security (other than for travel and lodging, and where appropriate), financial planning advice, tax preparation services or social and country club memberships.
+We did, however, pay for personal security services for our CEO for a short period of time in November 2019 as a result of threats to the safety and security of Mr. Rosica arising directly as a result of his position as our CEO.
+See "Other Benefits and Perquisites" for more detail. - Double-Trigger Change-in-Control Provisions.
 Each of the change-in-control severance agreements with our NEOs provides for "double-trigger" payments or benefits.
 As such, contractual change-in-control benefits are payable only in the event of a qualifying termination of employment within a specified period of time after a change-in-control. - Stock Ownership Guidelines.
 Our NEOs are subject to stock ownership guidelines, which further align the interests of our NEOs with our stockholders and encourage our NEOs to manage from an owner's perspective.
 Those of our executives who have been employed by us long enough to be required to meet the guidelines have met our stock ownership guidelines. - Risk Assessment.
 We conduct an annual comprehensive risk assessment of our compensation programs.
 Based on this assessment, we believe that our programs are structured in a manner to motivate strong performance with appropriate risk taking, while discouraging excessive risk taking.
 The details of this risk assessment can be found in the section of this proxy statement under "Governance of the Company Risk Oversight." - No Option Repricing.
 Our 2014 Stock Incentive Plan does not permit repricing of stock options or other equity awards without stockholder approval, has no evergreen provision, no liberal share recycling features and does not provide for automatic acceleration of unvested awards in the event of a change-in-control.